-By participating in Academic Advocacy Week, you're taking steps to understand academic integrity and ensure that your learning is fair and honest.
+By reading this booklet, you're taking steps to understand academic integrity and ensure that your learning is fair and honest.
 This booklet will help you develop a variety of skills and access campus resources to support your academic career.